 This second Chinese company already has experience in Latin American investments, as it was responsible for expanding a two-lane road, one in each direction, to four lanes, two in each direction, on Route 32 between Guápiles and Puerto Limón in Costa Rica in 2018.

-Metro Línea 1 S.A.S is responsible for constructing the first section of the project, with an investment of 22 trillion Colombian pesos, of which around 2 trillion have already been executed.
+Metro Línea 1 S.A.S is responsible for constructing the first section of the Bogota metro project, with an investment of 22 trillion Colombian pesos, of which around 2 trillion have already been used.

 The metro has been a source of controversy in the Colombian capital for the past 70 years.
 After numerous projects and money spent on studies that have not led to any results, construction has been progressing since 2019 following an above-ground track model, which also lacks consensus among all parties.